shiveshc/NIDDL/README.md

 Model training using GPUs is much faster and thus preferred.
 To be able to use GPUs, suitable NVIDIA drivers and CUDA libraries must be installed.
 Please make sure your CUDA versions are compatible with Pytorch 2.0.1.

 # Train on new dataset
+1. Create jupyter kernel within `niddl-env`.
-1. Follow instructions in `example.ipynb`.
+2. Follow instructions in `example.ipynb`.

-2. Structure of training data folder should be organised as below -
+3. Structure of training data folder should be organised as below -
     ```
     data
     ├───gt_imgs